dr107/address_search/Readme.md

 ```

 Key flags:
-- `--enable-web-research` – engages the pre-agent research pipeline (DuckDuckGo API + page fetch) and passes the evidence into the single-shot prompt.
+- `--enable-web-research` – engages the pre-agent research pipeline (Exa search + content retrieval) and passes the evidence into the single-shot prompt.
 - `--agentic-mode {auto,on,off}` – controls the tool loop. `auto` checks `--model` against `--agentic-model-hints` (defaults include `llama3`, `llama4`, `deepseek`).
 If a compatible model is detected and Ollama’s `/api/chat` works, the agent drives its own search/fetch calls.
 Otherwise the code falls back gracefully and logs a warning.
-- `--search-api-url` – base URL for your DuckDuckGo MCP server (`http://localhost:8000`).
-- `--max-search-results`, `--max-documents`, `--fetch-timeout` – tune the research intensity.
+- `--max-search-results` / `--exa-results`, `--max-documents` – tune the research intensity.
+- `--fetch-timeout` – retained for compatibility; Exa manages its own request timeouts.
+- `--random-sample` – when paired with `--limit`, randomly choose which rows to process instead of taking the first N.
+- `--expanded-search-results`, `--expanded-max-documents` – override the secondary, deeper evidence pass that triggers when a row remains inconclusive.
 - `--agent-max-iterations` – caps the number of tool-call turns (default 6).
 - `--limit` – helpful for dry runs.
 - `--log-level DEBUG` – recommended when testing agent mode to see tool requests/responses and any JSON recovery.